Cutting down trees with a Markov chainsaw: A novel transformation of the Brownian CRT

 and

-By (\ref{eq:final2}) and (\ref{eq:final5}), it follows that for all $n$ sufficiently large,
+By (\ref{eqfinal2}) and (\ref{eqfinal5}), it follows that for all $n$ sufficiently large,

-For each $i \in I_{\infty}$, $L(t) = \hat{d}(u,x_i)$ and for each $i \in I^n_{\infty}$, $n^{-1/2}L^n(t) = \hat{d}(u^n,x^n_i)$.
-By Corollary~\ref{cor:localtime}, it follows that for all $i \in J_{\eps}$, for all $n$ sufficiently large, $|\hat{d}(u,x_i) - \hat{d}^n(u^n,x_i^n)| < \delta$. together with (\ref{eq:final3}) and (\ref{eq:final4}), this implies that
+For each $i \in I_{\infty}$, $L(\tau_i) = \hat{d}(u,x_i)$ and for each $i \in I^n_{\infty}$, $n^{-1/2}L^n(\tau_i^n) = \hat{d}(u^n,x^n_i)$.
+By Corollary~\ref{corlocaltime}, it follows that for all $i \in J_{\varepsilon }$, for all $n$ sufficiently large, $|\hat{d}(u,x_i) - \hat{d}^n(u^n,x_i^n)| < \delta$.
+Together with (\ref{eqfinal3}) and (\ref{eqfinal4}), this implies that

-By the two preceding inequalities, (\ref{eq:final1}), and the triangle inequality, we obtain that a.s.\ for all $n$ sufficiently large,
+By the two preceding inequalities, (\ref{eqfinal1}) and the triangle inequality, we obtain that a.s. for all $n$ sufficiently large,

-Since $\eps > 0$ was arbitrary, the first assertion of the theorem then follows from Theorem~\ref{thm:key}.
+Since $\varepsilon> 0$ was arbitrary, the first assertion of the theorem then follows from Theorem~\ref{teokey}.

-Finally, since the distribution of the collection $\{y_i,i \in I_{\infty}\}$ is determined by its finite dimensional distributions, the assertion in the statement of Theorem~\ref{thm:excbr} about the collection $\{y_i,i \in I_{\infty}\}$ then follows from Lemma~\ref{lem:cutonk}, below, whose straightforward proof is omitted.
+Finally, since the distribution of the collection $\{y_i,i \in I_{\infty }\}$ is determined by its finite-dimensional distributions, the assertion in the statement of Theorem~\ref{teoexcbr} about the collection $\{y_i,i \in I_{\infty}\}$ then follows from Lemma~\ref {lemcutonk}, below, whose straightforward proof is omitted.

-\begin{lem} Fix $n \ge 1$, $k \ge 1$, let $K = \{i \in I^n_{\infty}: p^n_i \in T^n\bbr{S^n_k}\}$, and let $j \in K$ be the element $i \in K$ which minimizes $\tau^n_{i}$.
+\begin{lem} Fix $n \ge1$, $k \ge1$, let $K = \{i \in I^n_{\infty}\dvtx p^n_i \in T^n{\llbracket S^n_k \rrbracket}\}$ and let $j \in K$ be the element $i \in K$ which minimizes $\tau^n_{i}$.
 Suppose that $T^n$ is a uniform Cayley tree on [n].
 Then for any $S \subset v(T^n)$, any tree $t$ with $v(t)=S$, and any $y \in S$,

 \end{lem}